 The story is set in the mid-60s – a much more conservative time, when the British Broadcasting Corporation played a mere two hours of rock music a week on the airwaves.
 However, clearly, this was not what the people demanded – for more than 50% of the UK population tuned in each day to pirate radio stations in order to get their rock and roll fix.

-The pirates succeeded in broadcasting their illegal tunes by planting themselves in boats offshore, and thus outside of the jurisdiction of growing power of the UK government.
+The pirates succeeded in broadcasting their illegal tunes by planting themselves in boats offshore, and thus outside of the jurisdiction of the growing power of the UK government.

 Enter Carl (played by the excellent Tom Sturridge) – a school dropout – sent by his long-suffering mother to find a purpose by spending some time with Quentin – his godfather.